lokeshkarthik5/business-website/README.md

-# Portfolio Website Generator
+# Small Businesses Website Generator

-A **Portfolio Website Generator** that allows users to create professional portfolio websites effortlessly.
+A **Portfolio Website Generator** that allows users to create professional business websites effortlessly.
 Users can input their details, skills, projects, and contact information to generate a fully functional portfolio.

 ## Features